coolcut/2020.fruechtl.me/journal/progress-update-couchtimes-1.md

 - Better image API handling ⇒ default to english localised covers and posters
 - Much more little details

-On to of everything, I also started to push new releases to [TestFlight](https://developer.apple.com/testflight/) now.
+On top of everything, I also started to push new releases to [TestFlight](https://developer.apple.com/testflight/) now.
 If you are interested in joining this testing round, [please write a mail](mailto:support@couchtim.es) (you need to run iOS 14).

 Meanwhile, here is a video of a quick walkthrough: